Simple odd $\beta$-cycle inequalities for binary polynomial optimization

 \section{Discussion and conclusions}

 We would like to conclude our paper with a reflection of our computational results as well as open questions that could be investigated.

-Our computations show that simple odd $\beta$-cycles can close a significant amount of integrality gap.
-However, the separation cost is currently prohibitively high.
+Our computations show that simple odd $\beta$-cycles sometimes close a significant amount of integrality gap, but also sometimes do not strengthen the flower relaxation at all.
+In any case, the separation cost is currently prohibitively high.
 We believe that this cost can be reduced significantly by pursuing further research.
 First, several tricks to speed up the generation of odd cycle inequalities (for maximum cut and stable set) are known.
 Examples are the computation of a minimum spanning tree in the auxiliary graph and considering only the fundamental cycles with respect to this tree~\cite{BarahonaGJR88}, the consideration of only a subset of the nodes, or the restriction to primal separation~\cite{LetchfordL03}.
 It is worth noting that in the quadratic case, i.e., $|e| = 2$ holds for all $e \in E$, our auxiliary graph has $\orderTheta(|V|+|E|)$ nodes while the auxiliary graph used for maximum cut requires only $\orderTheta(|V|)$ nodes~\cite{BarahonaM86}.
 Hence, we believe that the overall algorithm can be improved significantly.